clintjedwards/gofer/gofer/docs/src/rfd.typ

 #block(
   inset: 1em,
   fill: luma(230),
+  text(
-  text( style: "italic",[
+    style: "italic",
+    [
       Long ago, fishermen used barrels to ship freshly caught cod to consumers.

       But when recipients would crack open the barrels, the fish were often mushy and tasteless.

       Confused, a few smart fishermen came to the realization that packing the cod into the barrel caused them to slow their movement on the long journey to their destination.
 Being in this state of dormancy for long periods of time caused the fish to lose muscle definition and in turn their flavor and firmness.

       But what to do?

       The fishermen still wanted to supply far away places with their fish, but nobody would pay for the quality of cod they received by the end of the barrel's journey.

       In a stroke of genius, these clever fishermen came up with a novel solution.

       They would throw a few catfish into the barrel along with the cod!

       The catfish would never be able to eat the entire barrel of cod, but the fish, now preoccupied with survival, would maintain their firmness and tastiness over the long voyage.
-    ]),
+    ],
+  ),
 )

 This story is often told to remind us that sometimes we need someone to be a catfish to us, making sure we're continuously